playcanvas/webvr/README.md

 # DEPRECATED

 **This project is now deprecated.
-WebVR support for PlayCanvas is now built directly into the engine.
+WebXR support for PlayCanvas is now built directly into the engine.
 For more information see the developer documentation: https://developer.playcanvas.com/en/user-manual/xr/**

 **This repository is kept for legacy reasons and should not be used in new projects.**